One of our first Landed partner agents, Matt McGaffey from Seattle, shares common steps you may go through when buying a new construction.

 Review any documentation they have on site with your agent; including upgrades available, color schemes, floor plans, and so on.
 Ask the site agent if they can accommodate customizations that you may want to pursue.

-Note: If you are using Landed down payment support, keep in mind that upgrades are often not included in the Beginning Property Value (BPV).
+Note: If you are using Landed's down payment program, keep in mind that upgrades are often not included in the Beginning Property Value (BPV).
 Landed can only review upgrades for inclusion in BPV if they increase the livable area or they are unchangeable “lot upgrades” such as a corner unit.

 3. Negotiate and then sign the contract.